HopeItsAvailable/Javascript-FMS-project/README.md

 - Install the p5.vscode extension in Visual Studio Code if not already installed.
 - Open the unzipped project folder in Visual Studio Code.
 - Run the index.html file using the p5.vscode extension.
 Ensure that all necessary dependencies are correctly configured and accessible within the project folder.

+Or

+Login to replit and click this link: https://replit.com/@FranciscoCarran/FMS-Project?v=1